 - Waco is located midway between Dallas and Austin and is in the heart of the Texas manufacturing and technology corridor on Interstate Highway 35.

 - Key industries in Waco and McLennan County include advanced manufacturing, aerospace and defense, supply chain management, health care, and professional and financial services.9

-- Major employers in Waco include Alco Fastening Systems, Allergan PLC, Cargill Inc., H.E.B.
+- Major employers in Waco include Alcoa Fastening Systems, Allergan PLC, Cargill Inc., H.E.B.
 Grocery Company, L.P., L-3 Communications Integrated Systems, L.P., Mars Wrigley Confectionery, and Pilgrim’s Pride Corporation, and Sanderson Farms, Inc.10

 - Baylor University, McLennan Community College, and Texas State Technical College are the three institutions of higher learning in Waco.

-- 86% of the residents in Waco are high school graduates or higher, while nearly 25% hold a bachelor’s degree or an advanced degree.11
+- Nearly 85% of the residents in Waco are high school graduates or higher, while more than 24% hold a bachelor’s degree or an advanced degree.11

 - Interstate Highway 35, Texas State Highway 6, U.S. Highway 84, and U.S. Highway 77 are part of Waco’s transportation system.